Melvin-Shalom/Bible_Gateway/README.md

 ## Description

 This project presents a structured online Bible platform that allows users to navigate through the scriptures easily.
+The text are based on the NIV Translation of The Holy Bible.
 It features a user-friendly interface to access both the Old and New Testaments, providing links to each book and chapter.

 To explore the Bible interactively, [visit here](https://melvin-shalom.github.io/Covenant_Bible/).